TankHQ/tank/README.md

 - DuckDB
 - SQLite
 - PostgreSQL
-- MySQL
+- MySQL / MariaDB
-- Cassandra/ScyllaDB (Coming soon)
+- Cassandra / ScyllaDB (Coming soon)
 - More to be decided...

 ## Mission objectives